willwng/CORN/README.md

 ## Required Libraries
 See [requirements.txt](requirements.txt)

-These can be installed with `pip install -r requirements.txt`
+These can be installed with `pip install -r requirements.txt.`

-(It is not important to get these version numbers - the latest versions of each library should work fine.
-However, early versions of `scipy` may not have the newest solvers/mimization methods)
+An older, but optimized version of the code can be found in the `optimized` branch, but this requires significantly more libraries

 ## Running CORN